-The provider's usual fee is considered to represent the charge for the administration of radiotherapy provided at the expense of a facility or institution, and follow-up care as outlined
+The provider's usual fee is considered to represent the charge for the administration of radiotherapy provided at the expense of a facility or institution, and follow-up care as outlined under "When Both Professional and Technical Components Are Included in the Charge."
+(See II.
+A. above.)

-C. USUAL FEE FOR THERAPEUTIC RADIOLOGY DOES NOT INCLUDE

-- 1. Consultations on need for radiotherapy.

-- 2. Treatment planning.

-- 3. Concomitant surgical, diagnostic radiological or laboratory services.
+- C. USUAL FEE FOR THERAPEUTIC RADIOLOGY DOES NOT INCLUDE - 1.
+Consultations on need for radiotherapy. - 2.
+Treatment planning. - 3.
+Concomitant surgical, diagnostic radiological or laboratory services.